powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 (usually called terminals "one" and "two", or terminals "left" and "right").
 The notion of **direction** is also inherent to the FlowCnec: a flow in direction "direct" is a flow from terminal one/left to terminal two/right, while a flow in direction "opposite" is a flow from terminal two/right to terminal one/left.
-The convention of FARAO is that a positive flow is a flow in the "direct" direction, while a negative flow is a flow in the "opposite" direction.
+The convention of OpenRAO is that a positive flow is a flow in the "direct" direction, while a negative flow is a flow in the "opposite" direction.

 > 💡  **NOTE**
-> A FARAO FlowCnec is one implementation of the generic ["BranchCnec"](https://github.com/powsybl/powsybl-open-rao/blob/main/data/crac/crac-api/src/main/java/com/powsybl/openrao/data/cracapi/cnec/BranchCnec.java).
+> A OpenRAO FlowCnec is one implementation of the generic ["BranchCnec"](https://github.com/powsybl/powsybl-open-rao/blob/main/data/crac/crac-api/src/main/java/com/powsybl/openrao/data/cracapi/cnec/BranchCnec.java).
 > If needed, this would allow you a fast implementation of other types of CNECs, on branches, but with a monitored
 > physical parameter other than power flow.

 #### Flow limits on a FlowCnec
-A FlowCnec has flow limits, called "thresholds" in FARAO.
+A FlowCnec has flow limits, called "thresholds" in OpenRAO.
 These thresholds define the limits between which the power flow of the FlowCnec should ideally remain.
 - They can be defined in megawatt, ampere, or in percentage of the Imax of the branch (in which case the Imax is read in the network file).